Souravban/souravban.github.io/projects/project-8.md

 <b>Real-world/Business Objectives and Constraints</b> :
 1. No low-latency requirement.
-2. Probability of prediction is useful to recommend ighest probability links.
+2. Probability of prediction is useful to recommend highest probability links.

 To learn more please visit : [Here](https://github.com/Souravban/Facebook-Friend-Recommendation)